What is a Web Developer Portfolio?

 Finalizing Your Palette

-- Adding accent colors for highlights.
+- Add accent colors for highlights.

 Structuring a professional portfolio